krishankm28/Sales-KPI-Analysis/README.md

 #### INSIGHTS
-* California tops revenue & orders.
+* California tops revenue & orders $216.7M.
 * IL, FL, TX: High in both.
-* Revenue & orders linked.
+* There is a direct correlation between order count and revenue across most states.
-* Other top states: Lower contribution.
+* Massachusetts, Michigan, and Washington appear at the bottom in both, indicating small but steady markets with potential for growth..

 ### Sales Distribution Across Channels
 <img src="charts_and_visuals/Total%20Sales%20by%20Channel.png" width="380" height="380">